 Linus Pauling, a two-time Nobel laureate, said,“The best way to get a good idea is to have a lot of ideas.”

 When solving problems, we often settle on our default solution, or the first good solution we find.
 In this, we possibly miss out on a lot of fun, new perspectives, and opportunities.
 In contrast, creative thinking is about exploring the many "happily-ever-afters" rather than chasing after the "right" answer.

 Exploring multiple ideas helps us understand the problem and solution space better, opens up our mind, and can make us feel less stressed.
 Also, the more ideas we create or try out, the more novel our ideas.
-Here's a simple example:

-Many ways of presenting a customer journey
+Example: Many ways of presenting a customer journey

 We were going to present the results of a study where we had mapped a customer journey based on diary studies and interviews.

 The default way of presenting the insights would be walking the team through the customer journey by presenting it from a report or deck.

 After I had written down my default answer, I asked myself: What else could we do?
 Here are some of the possibilities that came to mind: